drufball/yosai/_drafts/actualization.md

 Keta's routine was more polished.
 He stretched his body into incredible poses or walked about on his hands.
 At one point during a handstand, he lifted one hand to the side, so that his weight was supported by a single arm.
 He raised onto his fingertips, then curled his pinky and ring fingers in to his palm so that he only held himself with three fingers.
 Moto lost count of how many pushups he did in this pose.

-But whereas Fumi turned to the crowd after each stunt, hyping up their applause, Keta hardly spared them a glance.
+Whereas Fumi turned to the crowd after each stunt, hyping up their applause, Keta hardly spared them a glance.
 But it was clear that he positioned himself to be seen, and he waved warmly at any of the children who called out to him.
 His audience seemed to be caught in a state of quiet awe.
 Moto was also amused to see that it was mostly starry-eyed young women.

 Moto approached Keta and crossed his arms, smiling.
 "Having fun showing off?"